ibm-cloud-docs/databases-for-elasticsearch/howto-esee-upgrade.md

 {{site.data.keyword.attribute-definition-list}}

-# Datas migration using snapshot and restore
+# Elasticsearch data migration using snapshot and restore
-{: #snapshot-elasticsearch-upgrade}
+{: #esmigration-elasticsearch-snapshot-restore}

-To upgrade your {{site.data.keyword.databases-for-elasticsearch_full}} deployment, migrate all of your data by using your own [object storage](https://www.ibm.com/topics/object-storage) and snapshots of your current Elasticsearch database.
+To migrate your existing Elasticsearch data to a new {{site.data.keyword.databases-for-elasticsearch_full}} deployment, use your own [object storage](https://www.ibm.com/topics/object-storage) and snapshots of your current Elasticsearch database.
 Store those snapshots securely in your preferred {{site.data.keyword.cos_full_notm}}/S3-compatible object storage bucket.
-Lastly, restore those snapshots in your {{site.data.keyword.databases-for-elasticsearch}} deployment.
+Then, complete the migration process by restoring those snapshots into a {{site.data.keyword.databases-for-elasticsearch}} deployment.

+We've simplified the migration process by using Terraform and shell scripts.
+Simply follow the prodecure outlined on this page, plugging in the necessary variables as you go.

+## Getting Productive
+{: #esmigration-get-productive}

-Before you begin migration, install [Terraform](https://www.terraform.io/){: external} to codify and deploy infrastructure.
+Before you migrate your data, install [Terraform](https://www.terraform.io/){: external} to codify and deploy necessary infrastructure.

 ## Taking and restoring snapshots
-{: #esupgrade-take-restore-snapshots}
+{: #esmigration-take-restore-snapshots}

 ### Step 1: Clone the Elasticsearch Snapshot/Restore GitHub Repository
-{: #esupgrade-clone-project}
+{: #esmigration-clone-project}

 Clone the [Elasticsearch Snapshot/Restore GitHub Repository](https://github.com/IBM/elasticsearch-cos-snapshot-restore){: external} to your local machine.